Edwin Jarvis: All-New, All-Different Marvel

 As part of the All-New, All-Different Marvel, Edwin Jarvis is welcomed to the new headquarters of the Avengers.
 When Jarvis wonders if his services are needed or not, Iron Man convinces him to help out the Avengers.
-Jarvis is present with the Avengers when they meet Nadia Pym, Hank Pym's daughter through Maria Trovaya who now sports a modified Wasp suit.
-After Nadia helps to stabilize the Vision, Jarvis takes Nadia on a road trip to meet the latter's extended family.
+Jarvis is present with the Avengers when they meet Nadia Pym, Hank Pym's daughter, who now sports a modified Wasp suit.
+After Nadia helps to stabilize Vision, Jarvis takes Nadia on a road trip to meet her extended family.

 Contest of Champions

-When the Earth and Moon are dragged into the Contest of Champions schemes by the Challenger during No Surrender, Jarvis is one of the heroes on Earth involved in this scheme, almost sacrificing his life saving a child from a crumbling building as the Contest began.
-Jarvis barely survived and went into a coma, almost dying before he came under the care of Beast and Nadia to save him from a small parasitic alien inside his head.
-After Beast and Nadia saved his life, upon regaining consciousness, Jarvis revealed that he had no true memory of the existence of the "heroine" Voyager/Valerie Vector back in the 1900s, as she had been playing with the heroes' memories all along, creating the illusion that she was one of the original Avengers members, leaving her true origins unknown, until she is revealed to be the Grandmaster's daughter.
+When the Earth and Moon are dragged into the Challenger's battle with the Grandmaster, Jarvis is almost killed saving a child from a crumbling building.
+Jarvis barely survives and is rendered comatose.
+After Beast and Nadia save his life, Jarvis reveals that he has no true memory of the existence of the heroine Voyager.
+This leads to the revelation that Voyager is the Grandmaster's daughter and had been manipulating the Avengers' members, creating the illusion that she was one of the original Avengers members.